mahe-lab/sops/sds_page_protein_electrophoresis.md

 23. Gently peel off the shorter glass plate and remove the spacers
 24. Peel off the upper stacking gel and discard in the contaminated gel waste bucket
 25. Make a notch at the top left of the resolving gel to indicate the position of the first well/top of the gel
+26. Proceed immediately to STAINING or BLOTTING (indicate in notes...)